oneal2000/ReActivate/README.md

 The following table presents the **experimental results**, where each number corresponds to a **startup script**.
 Clicking on the number allows you to view the corresponding script.

+The two data points in the first row respectively represent the data from the PRAG paper and the data obtained from reproduction.

+In rows two through six, the three data points from left to right respectively represent the selection of 3, 2, and 1 documents.

+* The second row combines the IA3 method with in-context-learning (without warm-up).
+* The third row combines the IA3 method with in-context-learning (with warm-up).
+* The fourth row only uses the IA3 method (without warm-up).
+* The fifth row only uses the IA3 method (with warm-up).
+* The sixth row only uses in-context-learning method.

 On the left side of the table, parameter selections are marked.
 Each set of three numbers in the table corresponds to three experimental results based on the choices of `doc_num=3/2/1`.

 If the `warm_up` parameter is selected, it is necessary to perform **warm-up** before proceeding with encoding and inference.